How to Know If You Need a Tummy Tuck or Lipo

 Only minimally, and only if skin elasticity is excellent.

-Will a tummy tuck help with stretch marks?
+Can a tummy tuck get rid of my stretch marks?

 Yes—stretch marks below the belly button are often removed.